tinacms/tinacms/CONTRIBUTING.md

 If you have 2FA, this will prompt you to enter you one-time code for each package you publish.

-Run `git co -- .` This will clear out the versioning changes.
+Run `git checkout -- .` This will clear out the versioning changes.

 ---